-- A. Demand surge shall be included in the model's calculation of loss costs. - B. The methods, data, and assumptions used in the estimation of demand surge shall be actuarially sound.

-Modelers are currently producing estimates of demand surge using data from Hurricanes Andrew, Hugo, and other major catastrophic events, including the hurricane events of 2004 and 2005.
+- A. Demand surge shall be included in the model's calculation of loss costs using relevant data. - B. The methods, data, and assumptions used in the estimation of demand surge shall be actuarially sound. - Purpose: Modelers are currently producing estimates of demand surge using data from Hurricanes Andrew, Hugo, and other major catastrophic events, including the hurricane events of 2004 and 2005.
 Although demand surge has been prohibited from being explicitly included in the loss costs reviewed by the Commission, modelers regularly produce demand surge estimates to their clients.
 In light of the recent hurricane activity, and in light of the substantial new data available for determining improved estimates of demand surge, the Commission desires to become pro-active in the determination of the accuracy and reliability of those resulting estimates.
+Demand surge is recognized as an important element for modeling and due to recent storms there are sufficient data for this Standard to be met.